DASE-iDDS/FDBKeeper/README.md

-## Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration
+# Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration

+---

 ![FDBKeeper Logo](https://github.com/DASE-iDDS/FDBKeeper/blob/main/logo.png)

+---

 Welcome to FDBKeeper, a scalable coordination service using FoundationDB.
 This is the code repo for the paper "**Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration**".
+The experimental evaluation code is available at [FDBKeeper-Experiments](https://github.com/DASE-iDDS/FDBKeeper-Evaluation).
+The code is based on the open-source project ClickHouse and FoundationDB.

-### Modification Lists
+## Modification Lists

 * src (Core Modification)
   * src/Common/FoundationDB